Ninja Foodi AG551 Smart XL Grill and Air Fryer – the one appliance you really need (cooking review) - Cybershack

 Air Fry

-The rectangular air fry basket is 4 quarts (3.8 litres), which is not huge.
-It can easily handle up to 1kg of frozen chips, although half that quantity gave a better result.
+The rectangular air fry basket is 4 quarts (3.7 litres), which is not huge.
+It can easily handle up to 1kg of frozen chips, although half that quantity gave a slightly better result.

 It can fit four Steggle’s chicken schnitzels.
 We air fry for five to seven minutes, flip, add a sauce (something like Honey BBQ) and cover liberally with grated cheese, cooking for another three to four minutes.